 Affiliate Marketing (Start Immediately)

 Affiliate marketing is how most successful blogs make money.
-You recommend products, include special tracking links, and earn a commission when someone buys through your link.
+You recommend products, include tracking links, and earn a commission when someone buys.
 You don’t handle inventory, customer service, or refunds.
-The company does all of that.

 How to get started: Sign up for affiliate networks like ShareASale, Impact, and CJ Affiliate.
-These give you access to thousands of affiliate programs in one place.
 Many companies also run their own direct affiliate programs.
-You apply, get approved, and receive your unique links.

-Content that converts: Product reviews, “best of” lists, and comparison articles are the highest-converting content types for affiliate marketing.
-When someone searches “Asana vs. Monday.com,” they’re actively deciding which to buy.
-If your comparison helps them make that decision, they’ll use your link.
+Content that converts: Product reviews, “best of” lists, and comparison articles are the highest-converting content types.
+When someone searches “Canva alternatives” or “best VPN for remote work,” they’re actively deciding what to buy.
+If your comparison helps them decide, they’ll use your link.

-FTC disclosure requirements: In the US, you must disclose that you earn commissions from affiliate links.
-Put a disclosure at the top of every article that contains affiliate links.
-Being transparent about this builds trust rather than undermining it.
+FTC disclosure: In the US, you must disclose that you earn commissions from affiliate links.
+Put a disclosure at the top of every article with affiliate links.

 Display Ads (Add Later, at 10,000+ Monthly Sessions)

-Once your blog gets consistent traffic, display ads become a reliable income stream.
-The progression typically goes:
+Once your blog gets consistent traffic, display ads become a reliable income stream:

-Don’t add ads until you have enough traffic to make it worthwhile.
+Don’t add ads until you have enough traffic.
 On a new blog, ads just slow your site down and annoy the few visitors you have.

 Digital Products (Plan Early, Launch After You Have Traffic)

-Start thinking about what you could create while you’re writing your first articles.
+Start thinking about what you could create while writing your first articles.
 Notice what questions keep coming up.
 What do readers struggle with?
-What would save them time?
 That’s your future product.

 Step 9: Track, Update, and Grow